fommil/fpmortals/manuscript/complete.md

 fails to find a match, it will search the *implicit scope* for conversions to other types, then search for methods on those types.

-Another use for implicit conversion is *typeclass derivation*.
+Another use for implicit conversions is *typeclass derivation*.
 In the previous section we wrote an `implicit def` that derived a `Numeric[Complex[T]]` if a `Numeric[T]` is in the implicit scope.
 It is possible to chain together many `implicit def` (including